 In most surveys about the best Zoos in the USA, three from Ohio State always stand out – Toledo Zoo, Columbus Zoo, and Cincinnati Zoo.

-This recognition is proof of the quality of Ohio’s zoos and how popular they are with local residents.
+This recognition proves the quality of Ohio’s zoos and how popular they are with residents.

 Cincinnati Zoo in Ohio gets over 1.5 million visitors annually.